Scoilnet/PhpSDKDemo/README.md

 2) Server Configurtion
 ----------------------------------
 Your server configuration should point to the web/ folder.
-Now go to http://localhost/ and you should see the demo
+When set up go to http://localhost/ and if everything was setup correctly you should see resource showing and be able to preform searches.

 3) Generate your own keys
 ----------------------------------